phusion/union_station_hooks_core/hacking/Debugging.md

 ### Inspecting dump files

 You can also inspect the dump files that the UstRouter writes to.
-By convention, the tests configure the UstRouter to dump to files in `@tmpdir`.
+By convention, the tests configure the UstRouter to dump to files in `#{@tmpdir}/dump`.

-The easiest way to inspect files in `@tmpdir` is by calling `debug_shell` inside tests.
+The easiest way to inspect files in the dump directory is by calling `debug_shell` inside tests.
 By convention, the tests configure the debug shell to be opened inside `@tmpdir`.

 The UstRouter dumps each category to its own file.
-For example, data in belonging to the `requests` category are dumped to `#{@tmpdir}/requests`.
+For example, data in belonging to the `requests` category are dumped to `#{@tmpdir}/dump/requests`.

 Example: